Riddle me this, readers: When is a reservation not a reservation?

-Recently, a passenger named Matt paid extra to select seats for his family of five on a Jetstar flight to Auckland, only to discover upon boarding that he and his three-year-old were in the second back row, while his wife, six-year-old and nine-year-old were up the front.
+Recently, a passenger named Matthew Absalom-Wong, a Fairfax employee, paid extra to select seats for his family of five on a Jetstar flight to Auckland, only to discover upon boarding that he and his three-year-old were in the second back row, while his wife, six-year-old and nine-year-old were up the front.

 "The flight crew were lovely enough, saying it was absurd to split families," he says.
 "It's pretty hard sharing an iPad across 27 rows."

 Days later, his wife received a call from Customer Service.
 "They said if we'd read the fine print, we would have realised reserving seats was different from guaranteeing seats and there wasn't any refund to be had," Matt says.

 The airline eventually relented and sent them a flight voucher.

 But Matt is one of many.
 Caroline was told to pay extra to be next to her two-year-old daughter after they were allocated seats 23F and 18C.
 And earlier this year, a family was kicked off a Jetstar flight from Bali to Adelaide for refusing to take their seats in different parts of the plane.